KULH2011 – The Cultural History of Nature

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 Four short papers (ca. 2 pages) related to the primary sources used in the teaching.
-One of these can form the basis for the term paper.
-(6-8 pages)
+One of these can form the basis for the term paper (6-8 pages).
+Information about the papers and deadlines will be given in lectures and in Canvas.
+You need to submit the work within the deadlines, and are responsible for checking the requirements of the different papers.

 Access to teaching